riyac12/azure-aks-docs/articles/aks/virtual-machines-node-pools.md

 # Use Virtual Machines node pools in Azure Kubernetes Service (AKS)

-In this article, you'll learn about the new Virtual Machines node pool type for AKS.
+In this article, you learn about the new Virtual Machines node pool type for AKS.

 With Virtual Machines node pools, AKS directly manages the provisioning and bootstrapping of every single node.
 For Virtual Machine Scale Sets node pools, AKS manages the model of the Virtual Machine Scale Sets and uses it to achieve consistency across all nodes in the node pool.
 Virtual Machines node pools enable you to orchestrate your cluster with virtual machines that best fit your individual workloads.